-Our dedicated team of investment professionals and Operating Executives is the foundation of our company.
-As industry veterans, we bring a high level of relevant expertise into the Enterprise Software and Solutions space.
+Our dedicated team of investment professionals and operating executives is the foundation of our company.
+As industry veterans, we bring a high level of relevant expertise into the Enterprise Software space.

 Meet Our Team